 If your ideas of bathroom tile designs are straightforward squares or rectangles in a solitary color, then it's time to update your thinking.
 Fresh and inventive bathroom tile designs are great additions for every project from traditional style to contemporary lines.
 Here are a few ideas to help you in your own projects.

 Tile on a wall used to be reserved for wet-only spots, such as in a shower, but new bathroom tile designs use these vertical expanses of space as a focal point.
-For example, a pretty oversize seafoam green subway tile can stand in lovely contrast to muted gray walls, or a colored glass mosaic tile sheathing a wall can offer visual interest to a neutral palette.
+For example, a pretty oversize seafoam green subway tile can stand in lovely contrast to muted gray walls, or a colored glass mosaic tile sheathing a wall can offer visual interest to a neutral palette in a master bathroom.
 Surrounded by a neutral color tile, a tile mural can be an interesting focal point for the bathroom.

 Floors are another spot to add interesting bathroom tile designs.
-Try a tile that contrasts in size.
+Try floor tiles that contrasts in size.
 Or, for a room that's mostly light and bright, use a dark color tile on the floor as a grounding element in the bath.